fooloomanzoo/number-input/README.md

 * size the input (according to it's length)
 * overflow to minimum or underflow to maximum
 * saturate to minimum or to maximum
-* display a specified unit and size the input
+* display a specified unit
+* display a specified currencies
 * can use percentage values and do have automatically the correct decimal value

-This element wants to achieve that.
-It does use **decimal notation**, like `123.4`, but does not display _scientific (exponential) notation_, like `1.234e+2`.
+This element wants to achieve that, by using the [Intl.NumberFormat API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
 A more simpler element \<integer-input\> just uses integer values and doesn't use units or percent values.

 ![img](https://github.com/fooloomanzoo/number-input/raw/master/docs/number-input.gif "Demo")